lightscapevr/website/markdown/pointcloud.md

 * You can choose the "Highest resolution" option and save as a LAS instead of a LAZ: compressing here is pointless, as the LAS is temporary anyway.

+You cannot resize or reorient the point cloud in VR Sketch, so make sure it is the right way upwards and at the correct scale.

 ## Convertion from LAS/LAZ to Potree